epasveer/seer/src/resources/help/BreakpointGdbSeerManager.md

 Seer maintains a history of N commands, as set in the Seer Config dialogs.
 This history is remembered for the next time Seer is used.

+### MACRO gdb commands

+There are 10 macros you can create for custom commands.
+They are labelled "M1" through "M0".
+Think of your keyboard with numeric keys 1 through 0.
+They have hotkeys mapped from Ctrl+Shift+1 through Ctrl+Shift+0.
+Clicking the button or usinging the hotkey will execute the commands in the macro.
+Holding down the button will bring up an editor to edit the contents of the macro.

+Typically the macro contains gdb commands or gdbmi commands.
+Output will go to the GDB output tab.
+The macro is executed using gdb's
+"source" command, which can handle a lot off unique cases.

 ### References

 Consult these gdb references